czcorpus/InterText_server/README.md

 # InterText Server

 InterText is an on-line editor for aligned parallel texts.
-It was developed for the project InterCorp (http://www.korpus.cz/intercorp/?lang=en) to edit and manage alignments of multiple parallel language versions of texts at the level of sentences, but it is designed with flexibility in mind and supports custom XML documents and Unicode character set.
+It was developed for the project [InterCorp](http://www.korpus.cz/intercorp/?lang=en) to edit and manage alignments of multiple parallel language versions of texts at the level of sentences, but it is designed with flexibility in mind and supports custom XML documents and Unicode character set.
 The software is written in PHP and uses MySQL database as back-end.

+_InterText Server_ is the original server based implementation with web-based interface, using PHP a MySQL database.
+It is designed for management of large, collaborative projects with many users, and - unlike the personal desktop application called _Intertext Editor_ - its installation and deployment requires at least some basic skills of server administrator.

+See the [InterText project homepage](http://wanthalf.saga.cz/intertext) for more details.

-## Features:
+## Features

 - can manage any number of texts
 - can manage any number of text (language) versions for each text
 - import and export of any valid XML document (see LIMITATIONS & KNOWN ISSUES!)